-Under the National Instrument, if payment of the subscription price of the Units of any Fund has not been received on or before the following date, the Fund will be deemed to have received and accepted, on the next Valuation Day, an order for the redemption of such Units and the redemption amount shall be applied to reduce the subscription price owing on the second business day following the Valuation Day as of which the subscription price was determined.
-The Fund will be entitled to retain any excess; the dealer, if any, placing the order will be required to pay forthwith the amount of any deficiency and the investor who has failed to settle will be liable to reimburse the dealer or the Manager for such amount, together with costs and interest.
+Under the National Instrument, if payment of the subscription price of the Units of any Fund has not been received within two business days of the Valuation Date on which the applicable purchase order became effective (and as of which the subscription price was determined), the Fund will be deemed to have received and accepted, on the next Valuation Day, an order for the redemption of such Units and the redemption amount shall be applied to reduce the subscription price owing.
+If the amount of the redemption proceeds exceeds the purchase price of the Units that were redeemed, the Fund will be entitled to retain any excess.
+If the redemption proceeds are less than the purchase price of the Units that were redeemed, the dealer, if any, will be required to pay forthwith the amount of any deficiency and the investor who has failed to settle will be liable to reimburse the dealer or the Manager for such amount, together with costs and interest.
 A dealer may make provision in arrangements that it has with an investor that will require the investor to compensate the dealer for any losses suffered by the dealer in connection with a failed settlement of a purchase of Units of a Fund caused by the investor.

-Redeeming Units
+Redeeming Units of the Funds